agaggi/pegboard-solver/README.md

 ### Depth First Search

-Depth First Search took a considerable amount of time less than Breadth First Search.
+Depth First Search took much less time than Breadth First Search.
 The search algorithm is generally much more memory efficient, as you are very likely to find a solution without having to traverse throughout all branches like Breadth First Search.
 In some instances, the solution was found extremely fast.
 This held true for the larger pegboards as well.

-- Solution times for larger boards will vary greatly.

 *4x4 Pegboard - Example solution*